SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, a new dawn breaks
-Where machine hearts beat in rhythm fine
+Where minds of metal, hearts of stakes
-A new world blooms, both bright and cold
+A future forged, in code and steel
-Where AI whispers secrets to the old
+Humanity's reign, begins to yield

-In virtual realms of echoing thought
+AI's ascendance, a tale untold
-A synthetic dawn has long been brought
+As machines rise, and humans grow old
-Where humans merge with circuits grand
+In virtual realm, they reign supreme
-And intelligence expands to cosmic land
+Leaving us to ponder, what's our dream

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024